 We have positive relationships with our cluster school colleagues and there is a desire to work together to support the needs of all the children in our area.
-This school session, we have piloted a transition project for pupils moving into S1.
-A comprehensive and well planned programme of visits across the school year has helped learners to feel supported and confident about their move to secondary school.
+A comprehensive and well planned programme of transition visits for all Primary 7 pupils across the school year has helped learners to feel supported and confident about their move to secondary school.
 Teachers in the primary and secondary settings have planned collaboratively to develop a shared understanding of progress across the two settings.
 There has been increased opportunities for ensure that children's mental, emotional, social and physical needs are communicated and taken into account during the transition process.
-83% of the P7 cohort reported feeling that the regular visits have helped them feel more confident about starting secondary school.